onnx/onnx-mlir/docs/Workflow.md

 #### Run cmake & make

-Follow the directions to build ONNX MLIR in this section of the main [README](../README.md#onnx-mlir-this-project)
+Follow the directions to build ONNX-MLIR in this section of the main [README](../README.md#onnx-mlir-this-project)